-Karin Stiasny, Simon Raffl, Stephan W. Aberle and Judith H. Aberle
+Karin Stiasny and Judith H. Aberle

-E-CDC risk status: endemic (last edited: date 29.02.2024, data from 2023)
+E-CDC risk status: endemic (data as of end 2022)

 History and current situation

 Since 1972, the documentation of human cases of tickborne encephalitis (TBE) in Austria has been performed by the Center for Virology, Medical University of Vienna, which acts as the National Reference Laboratory for TBE and other flavivirus infections.
 Only hospitalized patients with a recent tick-borne encephalitis virus (TBEV) infection confirmed by laboratory diagnosis are counted as cases.
 Confirmation is usually based on immunoglobulin (Ig) serology (namely enzyme-linked immunosorbent assay [ELISA] for IgM and IgG).
 However, this confirmation may be supplemented by virus neutralization and polymerase chain reaction (PCR) analyses if needed.